7 Ways to Identify a Responsible Breeder

 Research and Insights

 Having a section of their site dedicated to information about the breeds they offer is another sign you found reputable breeders.
-A good breeder should give you all the information you need about the breed you are deciding to buy/adopt.
+A good breeder should give you all the information you need about the breed you are deciding to buy/reserve.
 This information can include anything from the breed’s history, temperament, appearance, grooming requirements, dietary needs, and so on.
-Having this information before adopting is a game-changer and a sure sign you’ve found an awesome breeder.
+Having this information before reserving is a game-changer and a sure sign you’ve found an awesome breeder.

 Pick-up and Delivery Options